Environmental control of physiology through the brain-gut axis

 Expected Outcomes

-Through these investigations, I will uncover basic and likely evolutionary conserved mechanisms and better understand the context-dependent tolerance of metabolic challenges.
+Through these investigations, I will uncover basic and likely evolutionarily conserved mechanisms and better understand the context-dependent tolerance of metabolic challenges.
 Such insight can lead the way in elucidating the contribution of brain-gut networks to the development of pathophysiology.

 Financiële details & Tijdlijn